 In this guide, I'm going to show you step by step on how to create a job listing for your business or community with search, filters and even automations.
 We’ll break up the guide into 4 easy to follow sections — have fun and let us know how you go!

-- Receive job applications
+- Receiving job applications

 New to Pory?
 Sign up for a 14 day free trial.

 If you're new to Pory, you'll be asked to enter your API key.
 This is used to authorize Pory to access your Airtable base.
-Once this is complete, you can then select which Airtable base to use.

 - Select your Airtable Base and which Table to use

-- Switch to View Settings tab
+- Select the View Settings tab

 - Select Airtable view

 - Select to Filter Settings tab